MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-vm-boot-error.md

     2. Run the `az vm repair restore` command to swap the repaired OS disk with the original OS disk of the VM.
 For more information, see Step 5 in [Repair a Linux VM by using the Azure Virtual Machine repair commands](repair-linux-vm-using-azure-virtual-machine-repair-commands.md).

-    3. Validate if the VM is able to boot up by taking a look at the Azure serial console or trying to connect to the VM.
+    3. Validate if the VM is able to boot up by taking a look at the Azure serial console or by trying to connect to the VM.

 4. If the entire /boot partition or other important contents are missing and can't be recovered, we recommend restoring the VM from a backup.
 For more information, see [How to restore Azure VM data in Azure portal](/azure/backup/backup-azure-arm-restore-vms).

-See the following sections for detailed errors, possible causes and solutions.
+See the following sections for detailed errors, possible causes, and solutions.

 > [!NOTE]
-> In those commands mentioned in the following sections, replace `/dev/sdX` with the corresponding Operating System (OS) disk device.
+> In the commands mentioned in the following sections, replace `/dev/sdX` with the corresponding Operating System (OS) disk device.

 ## <a id="unknown-filesystem">Error: unknown filesystem</a>